cy69855522/AI-Power/README-en.md

 10. Click “Receive email” and you will receive an email with a number, enter the number and click “binding”
 - ![](resource/en/e9.png)
 - ![](resource/en/e10.png)
 11. After binding, open a new received email and take a screenshot.
 Fill in the referrer's address `AeiBc1hjnCxhFhS7bujHuathgzot8ztQb6`(Fill in the address of your referrer, or this if there is no special referrer.
-This address does not participate in leaderboard rewards and will not become a competitor)，Send a message to the [group (Click here to join)](#-AI-Power) and @DBC
+This address does not participate in leaderboard rewards and will not become a competitor).
+Send a message to the [group (Click here to join)](#-AI-Power) and @DBC
   (WeChat Group：@DBC，QQ Group：@191279367)([🕹 Administrators](#-Administrators)), Please ensure that all information is filled in completely (please refer to the figure below for the screenshot).
 - format：
   ```python